Newsletter winter 2023 – An inspiring visit to NY

 We are always happy to participate in the ETSAP-community activities.
 After a long period of webinars, it was a relief to join the biannual ETSAP meeting in Oslo in November 2021.

-Over the past year we have also expanded the modelling community by training two new employees in the TIMES-model framework.
-Other than that we have supported a bachelor student from University of Southern Denmark in a project on energy islands, three students from the Technical University of Denmark in a project on German hydrogen demand and a Swedish PhD student on a new model of Gothenburg.
+Over the past year, we have also expanded the modelling community by training two new employees in the TIMES-model framework.
+Other than that we have supported a bachelor student from the University of Southern Denmark in a project on energy islands, three students from the Technical University of Denmark in a project on German hydrogen demand, and a Swedish PhD student on a new model of Gothenburg.

 The community is growing, one modeler at a time.